Greene County, Tennessee

 Greene County was founded on April 18, 1783 from Washington County, NC.
 This county was named in honor of American Revolutionary War general Nathanael Greene (1742–1786). .

-The Greene County Seat is located in Greeneville also, the county government website is www.greenecountytngovt.com .
+The County Seat of government is located in Greeneville also, the county government website is www.greenecountytngovt.com .

-Cities and towns located in Greene County include Baileyton, Fall Branch, Greeneville, Mosheim, Tusculum .
+Cities and towns located in the county include Baileyton, Fall Branch, Greeneville, Mosheim, Tusculum .

 Greene County Courthouse and Government Records